 Email marketing is an excellent way to build and maintain relationships with your customers.
 Check out the following video by Michelle Schneider for tips on using email marketing to engage your customers.

-Based on our in-depth reviews, MailChimp comes out pretty far ahead of AWeber.
-MailChimp gives you more tools, and it’s easier to use than AWeber.
-MailChimp also has a clear edge with its free plan.
-If reliable customer support is important, then AWeber is the way to go.
+Based on our in-depth reviews, Mailchimp comes out ahead of AWeber.
+Mailchimp gives you more tools and is easier to use than AWeber.
+If reliable customer support is essential, AWeber is the way to go.
 Of course, your decision depends on the specific features you’re looking for with your email marketing strategy.

 Are you leaning towards AWeber or Mailchimp (or someone else)?
 Let us know in the comments!Tagged With: Email Marketing, VS